 Andrew R. Bond

 Andrew R. Bond is the former Managing Editor of Bellwether Publishing, Ltd., with over 25 years of experience in the editing and production of journals and books in the fields of human geography, economics, political science, and the earth sciences (physical geography and geology).
 He received his Ph.D. in geography from the University of Wisconsin-Milwaukee in 1983 and, before embarking on a career in editing, taught at The Ohio State University and the University of Wisconsin–La Crosse.
-In addition to his work with CambridgeEditors, he is an Editorial Associate at the University of California, Berkeley (Department of Political Science), a Senior Associate at the Washington, DC office of Cambridge Energy Research Associates, and a Visiting Professor of International Affairs at Marshall University, Huntington, West Virginia.
+In addition to his work with CambridgeEditors, he is a Senior Associate at Russian and Caspian Energy, IHS Markit, Washington, DC.

 Serena Domolky Howlett